TheDaniel418/IsopGem/docs/geometry_tasks/02_basic_tools.md

 3. Implement preview during creation
 4. Add support for infinite lines, rays, and line segments
 5. Implement line style customization
+6. Assign new objects to the active layer upon creation.

 **Acceptance Criteria:**
 - Lines can be created by selecting two points
 - Preview shows during creation process
 - Different line types (infinite, ray, segment) are supported
 - Line appearance can be customized
+- Lines are assigned to the active layer

 **Dependencies:** 2.1